You can change the language you and visitors see in Squarespace.

 Will changing the site language change text I’ve added?

 No. Only the text that’s built into a template, like Form Block field titles and Blog Page navigation, will translate automatically.
 Text you can add and edit yourself, like page titles and Text Block text, remain in the language you enter.

 Can I choose a site language that’s different than my account language?

 Yes.
-For example, if you want to use Squarespace editing features in English, but you’re building a Spanish site, you can select English as your account language (in the Account Dashboard) and Spanish as the site language (in Regional Settings).
+For example, if you want to use Squarespace editing features in English, but you’re building a Spanish site, you can select English as your account language (in the Account Dashboard) and Spanish as the site language (in Language and Region Settings).